Depression Is a Pandemic. Let's Use the Lessons of COVID-19 to Find Treatments

 A version of this article also appeared in theIt’s Not Just You newsletter.
 Sign up here to receive a new edition every Sunday.
 This week, we have a special Mental Health Awareness Month edition of It’s Not Just You.
-In addition to the piece below, you can read a guest essay from Ciara Alyse Harris, one of the stars of the hit Broadway show, Dear Evan Hansen here.
+In addition to the piece below, you can read a guest essay from Ciara Alyse Harris, one of the stars of the hit musical, Dear Evan Hansen here.

 My dad, who was always intuitive, told us he saw that my little sister’s depression had returned when he printed photographs he’d taken of her.
 “I could see it in her eyes, like a ghost,” he said.
 It was an observation born of love and experience, not science, but not wrong.